n4s-linux/n4s/README.md

 N4S not only excels in handling your day-to-day accounting needs, it also allows you to take your data where you need it, effortlessly.
 Exporting your data from N4S is a breeze, making it available to other online systems, even those with less extensive functionality.
 Our system supports loading and unloading of CSV files, which is why it is easy to migrate to/from another system.

-# Let's get down to business 🐝
-So why wait?
-Start your journey to financial success today with N4S.
-Don't let anything limit you - not even your accounting software.
-N4S is your key to unlocking your accounting potential and is ready to help you succeed no matter where you are or what device you use.
-Set the course for success and let N4S take you there!

 # n4s - Open Source / Free Software GNU/Linux based double bookkeeping and ERP
-n4s is a terminal-based system for double bookkeeping (finance, debtor, creditor).
+n4s is a terminal-based system for double bookkeeping (finance, debtor, creditor). - And as a company database to manage any kind of data.
 It can run on any computer - or in the cloud.
 The system is built in PHP and BASH and uses the popular text editor vim (VI Improved), the terminal multiplexer tmux, and the text-based double entry accounting program ledger-cli and hledger